 It was soon under attack, however, from a set of lawmakers and interest groups as diverse as those that united to craft it.
 Their varying concerns and competing agendas - along with a challenging political environment - could be enough to unravel the painstakingly written agreement.

-"It's a divisive issue, it's an emotional issue," Kennedy admitted on CBS News' The Early Show
+"It's a divisive issue, it's an emotional issue," Kennedy admitted on CBS News'

 Two of the key players in the talks from each end of the political spectrum, Sen. Robert Menendez, D-N.J., and Sen. John Cornyn, R-Texas, walked away from the deal before it was announced.